alex-patterson-webdev/laminas-doctrine-query-filter/README.md

 ## About

 A Doctrine ORM query builder library for Laminas Applications.

-Inspired by
+This project has been inspired by the [Laminas Doctrine QueryBuilder](https://github.com/laminas-api-tools/api-tools-doctrine-querybuilder) project

 ## Installation

 Installation via [composer](https://getcomposer.org).

-    require alex-patterson-webdev/laminas-doctrine-query-builder ^1
+    require alex-patterson-webdev/laminas-doctrine-query-builder dev-master